Tong-Yin/MSiA423_AnalyticsValueChain/README.md

 `SQLALCHEMY_TRACK_MODIFICATIONS = True`

 4. To initialize a database on your RDS, please run `create_initial_db.py` under `database` folder.
+A log file will be generated and saved as `create_db.log` to log your activities with the database.

 5. Now run `application.py`.
 The app should be running on your local environment.
 Any info you enter will be saved to your RDS database.
+A log file named `application.log` will be generated to log your activities with flask app.

 6. To deploy the app using Elastic Beanstalk, please run the following commands and follow Elastic Beanstalk prompts: